TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

     Use module :guilabel:`Site Management > Sites` to add the "Minimal example site package"

-On saving the site package is added to your site configuration file, which changed like this:
+On saving, the site package is added to your site configuration file, which changes to this:

 ..  literalinclude:: _config.yaml.diff